icingmoon/icingmoon.github.io/_posts/2024-04-25-Geekcon-CTF-2024-Writeup.md

 You can refer to my repository [RSA-PEM-Reconstructor](https://github.com/tl2cents/RSA-PEM-Reconstructor) for detailed exploit and other related challenges.
-If you like it, please give me star!
+If you like it, please give me a star!

 ## Real or Not

 I use the api from [sight engine](https://sightengine.com/docs/getstarted) which is accurate.
 It answers about 3.5s for one image and is not enough for the timer set in the server.
-Therefore, I use a cache-and-hit strategy to solve the challenge (guessing there are not so many images in the server).
+Therefore, I used a cache-and-hit strategy to solve the challenge (guessing there are not so many images in the server).
 Every time we receive an image, we calculate its hash, get an answer from the api and then store a (hash, answer) pair in a dictionary.
 After several tries,  most of the images hit the cache dictionary and we can obtain the flag.